spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/202204.0/marketplace-product-quick-add-to-cart-feature-integration.md

 This document describes how to integrate the Marketplace Product + Quick Add to Cart feature into a Spryker project.

-## Install feature core
+## Install feature frontend

-Follow the steps below to install the Marketplace Product + Quick Add to Cart feature core.
+Follow the steps below to install the Marketplace Product + Quick Add to Cart feature frontend.

 ### Prerequisites